 The U.S. Right-Wing group is the largest in this map and accounts for the greatest portion of participation in the ESG investing conversation on Twitter during our data collection period.
 The next largest groups are two financial and investment-focused groups, and an environmentally-focused group.
-Structurally, U.S. Right-Wing and the International environmentally focused groups make up opposite, dense poles of the network, while the center of the map is composed of the more sparsely connected business and financial interest groups.
-The tight-knit nature of these two poles suggests that the accounts from the U.S. Right-Wing group and International Environmentally-focused groups that participated in the ESG conversation are a more cohesive community that follow one another, compared to less interconnected accounts that make up the financial and business-interest groups.
+Structurally, the U.S. Right-Wing and International Environmental Sustainability groups make up opposite, dense poles of the network, while the center of the map is composed of the more sparsely connected business and financial interest groups.
+The tight-knit nature of these two poles suggests that the accounts from the U.S. Right-Wing group and International Environmental Sustainability group that participated in the ESG conversation are more cohesive communities that follow one another, compared to less interconnected accounts that make up the financial and business-interest groups.

 There are two clusters in the U.S. Right-Wing group that are defined by their interest in climate denial content and following climate denial figures such as Steve Milloy.
-These clusters, though, are embedded in the larger U.S. Right-Wing group, suggesting that accounts engaging with climate denial content are nearly indistinguishable from other U.S. Right-wing audiences in their following patterns and content consumption.
-This is notable because previous Graphika mappings of the climate denial space have shown the climate denial community as tied to, but distinct, from the U.S. Right-wing.
+These clusters, though, are embedded in the larger U.S. Right-Wing group, suggesting that accounts engaging with climate denial content are nearly indistinguishable from other U.S. conservative audiences in their following patterns and content consumption.
+This is notable because previous mappings of the climate denial space have shown the climate denial community as tied to, but distinct, from the U.S. Right-Wing group.
 This change suggests a convergence of these two communities.